The Queen's Award for Voluntary Service

 How the winners are decided

 Local assessment panels look at all the nominations and decide which ones to send to the National Award Committee.

 The committee makes recommendations to the Cabinet Office, which sends a final list to the Queen for her approval.

-Winners are announced on June 2 every year.
+Winners are announced on 2 June in the London Gazette.